microsoft/AdaptiveCards/source/ios/README.md

 please add the following to Podfile pod 'AdaptiveCards'

-if you already know cocoapods, you can skip ahead to creating sample section you can learn more about AdaptiveCards pod  here https://cocoapods.org/?q=ADaptiveCArds To learn more about cocoapods in general check here https://guides.cocoapods.org To learn more about cocoapods installation check here https://guides.cocoapods.org/using/getting-started.html
+if you already know cocoapods, you can skip ahead to creating sample app section you can learn more about AdaptiveCards pod  here https://cocoapods.org/?q=ADaptiveCArds To learn more about cocoapods in general check here https://guides.cocoapods.org To learn more about cocoapods installation check here https://guides.cocoapods.org/using/getting-started.html